flyingstick22/devops_cloud_deployment/README.md

 # CI/CD exercise with Heroku

-This is an CI/CD exercise using Heroku https://devopsexercise2.herokuapp.com
+This is an CI/CD exercise using Heroku.
+The Streamlit app was deployed with GitHub Actions and Heroku https://devopsexercise2.herokuapp.com